 The Trust issues and sells Shares of the Fund only in Creation Units on a continuous basis on any business day through the Distributor at the Shares' NAV next determined after receipt of an order in proper form.
 The Distributor processes purchase orders only on a day that the Exchange is open for trading (a "Business Day").
-The Fund's share price, called the NAV per share, is determined on each business day that the NYSE is open for trading, as of the close of business of the regular session of the NYSE (generally 4:00 p.m., Eastern time).

-Generally, the Trust will issue and sell Creation Units at NAV for "in kind" consideration for all or portion of the Creation Unit, meaning the initiator of a creation or redemption order will deposit or receive as consideration a portfolio of all or some of the securities held in the Fund's portfolio ("Deposit Securities"), plus a cash amount (an "In Kind Creation" and "In Kind
+Generally, the Trust will issue and sell Creation Units at NAV for "in kind" consideration for all or portion of the Creation Unit, meaning the initiator of a creation or redemption order will deposit or receive as consideration a portfolio of all or some of the securities held in the Fund's portfolio ("Deposit Securities"), plus a cash amount (an "In Kind Creation" and "In Kind Redemption").

-Redemption").
 At the discretion of the Adviser, the Fund may elect at any time, and from time to time, that the consideration for the purchase and redemption of Creation Units will be made for cash (an "All Cash Amount").